Change is inevitable, no matter how happy we are where we are. Life moves on. That’s what I keep telling myself.

 The building was bought in the spring by Peter Hungerford, the owner of PH Reality.
 We all knew the sale would bring changes.
 Rents would most likely go up, but how much was a question.
 We knew he would have plans for the building.
 To sum up, the sale brought lots of questions, but I tried to meet them with an open mind.

 Well, six months in, and things are not looking good.
 There is lots of uncertainty and anxiety about the future.

 We’ve lost all building security.
 The Hungerford is located on the edge of a poor neighborhood, and a rail yard on the backside of the building divides it from an affluent area of Rochester.
 So you can say we are literally “on the wrong side of the tracks.”

 Homeless have started to sleep in areas of the building occasionally.
 The mailroom now smells like urine.
 Panhandlers are routinely in the parking lot.
 There have been nine car break-ins in the last couple of months.
 All but one of the parking lot lights are out, and the bulbs haven’t been replaced.

 I recognize that everything I’ve mentioned is within the new building owner’s rights.
 I may not like it, but it doesn’t mean it’s not within his authority to do so.
 It’s their building, and they can do what they want with it.
 I’m sure he has a vision of the future.
 I’m just not sure how I will fit into that future.

-I catch myself looking around the studio, contemplating packing and moving and or making lists in my head of what will need to be done and spending hours online looking for new space to lease.
-Then, I look at the calendar and start counting the months until my lease is up, wondering what will happen then.
+I catch myself looking around the studio, contemplating packing and moving or making lists in my head of what will need to be done, and spending hours online looking for new space to lease.
+Then, I look at the calendar and start counting the months until my lease ends, wondering what will happen then.
 How much is my rent going to jump when the lease is up?
 How many more paintings I’d have to sell to offset the increase?
 What if I can’t find a new spot?
-I don’t want to have to paint in the basement. — It gets overwhelming at times.
+I don’t want to have to paint the basement. — It gets overwhelming at times.